tuyenleTX/tuyenleTX/README.md

 ## 📚 Education

 - 🎓 Master's in Computer Science – Maharishi University of Management
-- 🎓 Bachelor's in Information Technology & Finance
+- 🎓 Bachelor's in Information Technology
+- 🎓 Bachelor's in Finance and Banking

 ## 📌 What I’m Up To